Mursal Nabizada

 Mursal Nabizada (مرسل نبی زادہ; c.
-1991-2023) was an Afghan politician, lawmaker and critic of the Taliban who served as a Member of the House of the People from Kabul.
+1991-2023) was an Afghan politician, women's rights activist, lawmaker and critic of the Taliban who served as a Member of the House of the People from Kabul.
+Nabizada was killed in Kabul in January 2023 by the Taliban.

 Career

 Nabizada was elected to the House of the People, the lower chamber of the National Assembly, to represent Kabul in the 2018 Afghan parliamentary election.
+She was elected as a Parliamentary Defense Commissioner in the Wolesi Jirga where she received a total of 1,396 votes.
 The inaugural session of the term was held on 29 June 2019.
-She sat on the parliamentary defence commission.
-She served in the National Assembly until the Taliban takeover of Afghanistan in August 2021 and was one of the few female members of parliament who stayed in Kabul after the takeover.
+She served in the National Assembly until the Taliban takeover of Afghanistan in August 2021, and was one of the few female members of parliament who stayed in Kabul after the takeover.

 Outside parliament, she worked for the Institute for Human Resources Development and Research.
+She was also an active member of the Inter-Parliamentary Union (IPU).
+She attended many conferences such as one in New York in 2020 hosted by the IPU.

+In December 2022 the Taliban issued a statute denying women access to participate in public spheres of work such as non-governmental organizations, university matriculation, and were barred from being employed.
+Nabizada was a strong critic of the gender apartheid in Afghanistan and was an advocate against the forced marriage of women and girls.

 Personal life

-Nabizada was born in Nangarhar Province, Afghanistan, in 1993.
+Nabizada was born in Nangarhar Province, Afghanistan in the Arzaan Qemat neighborhood of District 12.
+Nabizada received her bachelor's degree from Balkh University in Northern Afghanistan.

 Death

-At around 3 am on 15 January 2023, Nabizada was shot to death on the first floor of her home in Kabul, along with one of her personal bodyguards, by unknown assailants.
+At around 3:00 am on 15 January 2023, Nabizada was shot to death on the first floor of her home in Kabul, along with one of her personal bodyguards named Ismail, by unknown assailants.
 She was 32.
 Her brother and a security guard were injured.
 Another security guard fled with money and jewelry.
 Her murder was the first of a Member of Parliament since the 2021 Taliban takeover.
+The Taliban targeted former members of the National Resistance Front and opposition figures in Parliament who supported the intervention of the United States in Afghanistan where Mursal Nabizada's and six hundred others were murdered.